ultimate-pms/ultimate-media-server-core/readme.md

 # The Ultimate Media Server Setup!
-This repo is a work-in-progress...
-If you have any additions, please feel free to submit a PR!
+This repo is a constant work-in-progress...
+If you have any additions, please submit your Pull Requests!

 The aim of this project, is to build your perfect media server setup with end-to-end automation in an evening, not weeks - I'll be updating this repo as my own setup evolves, but for now here's a "dump" to help you get the perfect PMS setup!
 If you're new to this, you should clone down the repo, and start by reading about all the various services that are listed, and then standing up all the services within Docker - one by one - __This is the easiest way to get running__...

-**@UPDATE:**
+**@UPDATES:**

 ```
+Aug 2019:
+- Added in Health Checking support of key containers, and automatic subtitle downloading support..

+Mar 2019:
+- I've added in the ability to run multiple Plex transcoders (in multiple Docker containers that you
+can split the transcoding process over multiple hosts) if your Plex server has a lot of users.

+Dec 2018:
-There's a lot here, I'll add some screen-shots and do a proper blog write-up on this one day so you
+- There's a lot here, I'll add some screen-shots and do a proper blog write-up on this one day so you
 can see it all working, for now you'll have to take my word If you want to "cut the cord" - You're
 not going to get much better than this!

 ```

+The setup of Plex Transcoding over multiple servers is a little complex, so it's worth reading: [here](https://github.com/ultimate-pms/UnicornLoadBalancer), [here](https://github.com/ultimate-pms/UnicornFFMPEG), and [here](https://github.com/ultimate-pms/UnicornTranscoder) for details, and then going through the [`docker-compose`](dockerfiles/server/docker-plex/docker-compose.yml) file for Plex. **Note, you can still use the old Plex docker-compose file _(read below)_ if you do not want to have multiple transcoding servers**.

 --------------------------------------------